 Benefits of Art Therapy

-Art media can portray feelings, ideas, impulses, or memories, and the act of creating it can help us express emotions, make sense of experiences, develop insight, or cope with life’s challenges.
+In addition to these benefits, art media can portray feelings, ideas, impulses, or memories, and the act of creating it can help us express emotions, make sense of experiences, develop insight, or cope with life’s challenges.
 This could be great therapy for the elderly, who might be suffering from medical conditions like Dementia or Alzheimer’s since it can provide them a means to express themselves.
 Perhaps, assisted living facilities that provide mental health care for seniors might employ such techniques to help people suffering from anxiety, stress, and depression due to various medical issues.

 However, art therapy isn’t just for old folks.
 The therapeutic benefits of art therapy extend far beyond age or artistic ability; in fact, art therapy can be very beneficial for people with disability, mental health issues, substance abuse, and trauma.
 Art therapy is also a widely-used tool during treatment and recovery.